Questions & Answers

-The courses are prepared to meet all of the BC Learning Outcomes as defined by the Ministry of Education.
+The courses are prepared to meet all of the BC Learning Standards as defined by the Ministry of Education.
 Courses that have Provincial Exams are designed to help prepare students prior to taking the exam.
 All of the teachers with BC Online School are BC Certified Teachers and qualified in the subjects they are teaching.

 How will my credits and grades be reported?